focusaurus/express_code_structure/README.md

 Try to centralize creation of DB connections and pass those into subsystems as opposed to passing connection parameters and having subsystems make outgoing connections themselves.

+### NODE_ENV

+This is another terrible idea carried over from Rails.
+There should be exactly 1 place in your app, `app/config.js` that looks at the `NODE_ENV` environment variable.
+Everything else should take an explicit option as a class contsructor argument or module configuration parameter.

+If the email module has an option as to how to deliver emails (SMTP, log to stdout, put in queue etc), it should take an option like `{deliver: 'stdout'}` but it should absolutely not check `NODE_ENV`.

 ## Tests

 Setup up a "test" directory that is an exact mirror of the "app" directory.

-* code lives in app/users/UserModel.js
+* code lives in `app/users/UserModel.js`
-* tests go in test/app/users/UserModel.js
+* tests go in `test/app/users/UserModel.js`

-## How to organize code within each .js module file
+## How to organize code within each `.js` module file

 This project's scope is mostly about where files and directories go, and I don't want to add much other scope, but I'll just mention that I organize my code into 3 distinct sections.